-Legal Visits – Attorneys need to call the MSP mail room supervisor at (406) 846-1320, ext.
-2258, 2503 or 2228 at least 24 hours in advance to arrange a visit and are expected to arrive on time or the visit may be denied due to institutional time constraints.
+Legal Visits – Attorneys may call the Administrative Officer at (406) 415-6302 or (406) 415-6519 at least 24 hours in advance to arrange a visit, and are expected to arrive on time or the visit may be denied due to institutional time constraints.
 Attorneys must present proper credentials, including photo identification, to entrance post staff.
 They are subject to search and all other Department of Corrections’ institutional rules and regulations.

 Attorney visits are scheduled Monday through Friday between 8:00 a.m. and 5:00 p.m.